Go to Juicer

 Mario

-One of X's other requirements is that the text must always be shown with the image.
-As a result, we cannot display an image from an X (Twitter) post by itself, and must include a blue overlay when the text appears on top of the image.
-So, the differences are more noticeable in the image-only feed styles, such as “Slider” and “Image Grid.”
+Another requirement set by X is that the text of a tweet must always be shown alongside the image.
+As a result, Juicer cannot display an image from an X (Twitter) post by itself.
+When the text appears on top of the image, a blue overlay is added to ensure readability.

-Finally, Juicer's pop-up overlays (the lightbox that appears when clicking a post) do not function with X (Twitter) because of these requirements.
-Instead of showing the overlay, it will link the viewer directly to the post.
+Juicer's pop-up overlays (the lightbox that appears when clicking a post) do not function with X (Twitter) due to the platform's requirements.
+Instead of showing the overlay, clicking on a tweet will direct the viewer directly to the post on X (Twitter).

-⚠️ Because we must adhere to these guidelines to continue including X (Twitter) in our service, it's not possible to tweak these designs within Juicer.
-We appreciate your understanding!
+⚠️ Important: Juicer must adhere to X's guidelines to continue including the platform in the service.
+As a result, it's not possible to customize or tweak the designs of X (Twitter) posts within Juicer.

-If you have any questions or need any help, please email us at hello@juicer.io.
+If you have any further questions or need assistance with your Juicer feed, please don't hesitate to reach out to our support team at hello@juicer.io.

 Did this answer your question?